rchillyard/Number/README.md

 Future Upgrades
 ===============
 We intend to restructure the hierarchy of numeric types entirely.
-The traits and classes should strictly follow the matchematical concepts of field, ring, etc.
+The traits and classes should strictly follow the mathematical concepts of field, ring, etc.